 Our School has a whole school Behaviour Policy so that children can have the best opportunity to learn to work and play together.
-Within this policy we follow the aims of the school (see page 1) and the School rules (see page 11).
-We encourage positive behaviour and reward it.
-We also have a weekly good work assembly.
+Within this policy we follow the aims of the school and the School rules.
+We encourage positive behaviour and reward it. promoting Friendship and Forgiveness as key Christian Values.
+We also have a weekly Achievers' assembly to celebrate good behavior including housepoints.
+Parents will be involved to promote expected achievement and behavior,